Best mountain bike brakes 2025

 The Hayes Dominion A4 takes home the crown as the best mountain bike brakes because it offers a full package that others can't replicate.
 Not only does it offer loads of power, with a great lever feel and tonnes of modulation, but its Crosshair and Dual Port Bleed system design makes it an easy brake to set up and maintain.

-Thanks to the four-piston design, it offers more power than the two-piston A2 but that said, its smaller sibling is also an awesome brake that's deserving of high praise.
+Thanks to the four-piston design, it offers more power than the two-piston A2, but that said, its smaller sibling is also an awesome brake deserving of high praise.

 Check out the Hayes Dominion A4 review for more detailed testing notes.